 With the digital marketing mix defined, you can get into more granular goals.
 These will be secondary to the ultimate, business-tied digital marketing goal(s).
 These are important as they are indicators and are necessary to roll up into the ultimate goals.

 Channel goals versus business goals is one of the biggest challenges for marketers.
-If I walk into a meeting prepared to report on impressions, rankings, and traffic, but don’t know how those have impacted leads, sales, revenue, and profit, then we may have a frustrating conversation.
+If I walk into a meeting prepared to report on impressions, rankings, and traffic, but don’t know how those have impacted leads, sales, revenue, and profit; I may have a frustrating conversation ahead of me.
 I could show a ton of positive stats in my channel, but the business could be losing money.

 5) Be Realistic

 Digital marketing can’t solve every business problem.
-Sorry…had to get that out there.
 However, I do feel strongly that it is or can be a dominant factor in driving revenue and growth.

 We defeat the purpose of goals if they are set too high, are too lofty, and are not attainable.
 By putting unreal expectations on what SEO can do and how soon it can do it, we set ourselves up for failure.
 Finding the right balance of being aggressive as well as realistic is important.

-I strongly encourage using past performance data, industry benchmarks, and other tools to project what performance should be expected with the level of investment and focus in the specific digital marketing channels.
+I strongly encourage using past performance data, industry benchmarks, and other tools to project performance expectations with the level of investment and focus in the specific digital marketing channels.

 When we don’t set proper expectations, we put unnecessary pressure on the people and tactics to perform in a way that maybe they can’t.
 If there are only 300 SEO leads to be had, let’s know that and not try for 500 leads, seeking 200 that don’t exist.